prebid/prebid-cache-java/README.md

 (work in progress)

 # _Prebid Cache Java_
 Prebid Cache provides the caching service component for the Prebid Server project.
 Currently, the API supports both the GET and POST endpoints.
-Prebid Cache Java, as default, provides a Redis implementation for the cache.
+Prebid Cache Java, as default, provides a Redis and Aerospike implementation for the cache.
 However, Prebid Cache is designed to support any cache implementation.

 ## Integration Guide
 Project configuration is managed through the use of YAML configuration (see resources folder).